developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 * Android
 * Windows Mobile
 * Windows CE
-* Zebra devices only (Not all scanning engines support all symbologies or all symbology properties)
+* Zebra devices only (Some scan engines do not support all symbologies/symbology properties)

 ###upcEanSecurityLevel

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
-Sets the Security level for decoding UPC EAN barcodes and accepts a value between 0 and 3 inclusive.
-0: This setting allows the scanner to operate in its most aggressive state, while providing sufficient security in decoding most 'in-spec' barcodes.
-1: This setting eliminates most mis-decodes.
-2: Select this option if security level 1 fails to eliminate mis-decodes.
-3: Select this option if security level 1 and 2 fail to eliminate mis-decodes.
-Be advised that selecting level 3 is an extreme measure against mis-decoding and will significantly impair the decoding ability of the scanner.
+Sets the Security level for decoding UPC EAN barcodes and accepts a value from 0 - 3, as follows:
+* 0 - allows the scanner to operate in its most aggressive state, while providing sufficient security in decoding most 'in-spec' barcodes.
+* 1 - eliminates most mis-decodes.
+* 2 - select if security level 1 fails to eliminate mis-decodes.
+* 3 - Select if security levels 1 and 2 fail to eliminate mis-decodes. **Warning**: Level 3 significantly impairs the decoding ability of the scanner.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.upcEanSecurityLevel</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.upcEanSecurityLevel</code>

 ####Platforms